About Dr. Newman

 Dr. Newman helps achieve the mission of making cancer history by serving on a number of institutional committees.
 Some of which include the National Cancer Expansion Steering Committee and Credentialing Committee for Medical Staff.
 Her institutional service commitment enables integration of the knowledge obtained from the different centers within the institution, which helps to facilitate better communication and operations.
 As an institutional ambassador, she actively communicates MD Anderson Cancer Center’s research/science/clinical endeavors to the community.

-Associate Professor, Department of Clinical Cancer Prevention, Division of OVP, Cancer Prevention and Population Sciences, The University of Texas MD Anderson Cancer Center, Houston, TX
+Professor, Department of Clinical Cancer Prevention, Division of OVP, Cancer Prevention and Population Sciences, The University of Texas MD Anderson Cancer Center, Houston, TX

 Volunteer Faculty, Department of General Internal Medicine, The University of Texas Health Science Center, Houston, TX